Non-Collision singularities in the Planar two-Center-two-Body problem: Proof of the main theorem

-Part (a) is the main result of the above lemma.
-It allows us to increase energy after two collisions without changing the shape of the orbit in the limit case $\mu=0, \chi=\infty.$ Part (b) is of a more technical nature.
-It allows us to fight the perturbation coming from the fact that $\mu>0$ and $\chi<\infty.$

-Lemma \ref{LmGer} is a slight restatement of the main result of \cite{G2}.
+\end{itemize} \elm In Section \ref{subsection: local3}, we will give a set of equations (equations \eqref{eq: polarcollision1}-\eqref{eq: polarcollision9}) whose solutions give the map $\Ger$, and the smoothness of $e',e''$ follows from the implicit function theorem.
+We remark that $e',e''$ do not depend on $E_3$ since $e_4,e_3,g_3$ are rescaling invariant, and we can always rescale $E_3$ to $E_3^*.$ Part (a) allows us to increase energy after two collisions without changing the shape of the orbit in the limit case $\mu=0, \chi=\infty.$ Part (b) allows us to fight against the perturbation coming from the fact that $\mu>0$ and $\chi<\infty.$ Lemma \ref{LmGer} is a slight restatement of the main result of \cite{G2}.
 Namely part (a) is proven in Sections 3 and 4 of \cite{G2} and part (b) is stated in Section 5 of \cite{G2} (see equations (5-10)--(5-13)).
 The proof of part (b) proceeds by a routine numerical computation.
 For the reader's convenience we review the proof of Lemma \ref{LmGer} in Appendix \ref{section: gerver} explaining how the numerics is done.

-\begin{Rk} In fact Gerver produces a one parameter family of the periodic solution.
-Namely one can take $e_3^*$ to be any number $(0,\frac{\sqrt{2}}{2})$ and $g_3^*=0.$ In the course of the proof of Theorem \ref{ThMain} we need to check several non-degeneracy conditions.
-This will be done numerically for $e_3^*=\dfrac{1}{2}.$ \end{Rk} \begin{Rk} We try to minimize the use of numerics in our work.
+\begin{Rk} We try to minimize the use of numerics in our work.
 The use of numerics is always preceded by mathematical derivations.
 Readers can see that the numerics in this paper can also be done without using computer.
 We prefer to use the computer since computers are more reliable than humans when doing routine computations. \end{Rk}